Security of discrete-modulated continuous-variable quantum key distribution: Discussion

-Finally, while presented for a specific protocol consisting of four coherent states, our security proof can be adapted to other constellation of coherent states.
-It deserves further investigation to study how the rate changes when using more states and whether and how one can approximate the rate of protocols using Gaussian modulation.
-It is in fact expected that, as it happens for four coherent states, see Fig~\ref{fig:Nc_Test}, the rates obtained when using coarse-grained probabilities will be very close to those obtained when using moments~\cite{lin2019asymptotic}.
+Besides, while presented for a specific protocol consisting of four coherent states, our security proof can be adapted to any other constellation of coherent states.
+It deserves further investigation to study how the key rate changes when using more states and whether and how one can approximate the rate of protocols using Gaussian modulation.
+It is in fact expected that, as it happens for four coherent states (see Fig~\ref{fig:Nc_Test}), the rates obtained when using coarse-grained probabilities will be very close to those obtained when using moments~\cite{lin2019asymptotic}.
+Moreover, our approach provides a wide framework for the security analysis of CVQKD since the EAT is naturally device independent.
+Thus, we build a finite size security proof from the asymptotic regime via a min-tradeoff function without making any assumptions on the attack besides the Markov condition \eqref{eq:Markov}, here trivially satisfied.
+This is a fact of importance, provided that the optimal attack for DM CVQKD is not known.

+Finally, it is worth noting that, for excess noise $\xi\geq0.01$, both our proof and the one in~\cite{matsuura2021finite,yamano2022finite,Matsuura2023} require block sizes of the order of $10^{11}-10^{12}$ to obtain a positive key rate, which are significantly larger than what needed for DVQKD.
+It is an interesting open question to understand whether a different proof strategy (e.g. the GEAT) can improve this substantially or if this is an intrinsic requirement of CVQKD.
+Comparing our results with \cite{Matsuura2023}, for $\xi=0.01$ and $n=10^{12}$, our method provides higher rates for distances around $10$ km, although different modelling of the error correction efficiency \cite{leverrier2023information} complicates a direct comparison of the rates.

 To conclude, we provide a security proof for CVQKD protocols in which the information in parameter estimation consists of coarse-grained probabilities instead of moments, as done so far.
-The analysis consist of two main ingredients: (i) the computation of the asymptotic key rates using the formalism of~\cite{lin2019asymptotic} under a cutoff assumption and (ii) the application of EAT including a local tomography process to derive the finite-key rates.
+The analysis consist of two main ingredients: (i) the application of EAT including a local tomography process to derive the finite-key rates (ii) the computation of the asymptotic key rates using the formalism of~\cite{lin2019asymptotic} for increasing number of photons.
 Our work therefore shows that use use of coarse-grained probabilities in parameter estimation opens new avenues to prove the security of discrete modulated CVQKD protocols, as well-established methods developed in DVQKD can be applied in a rather straightforward way without any significant impact on the obtained key rates.